salvoravida/react-redux-fork/README.md

 ## Why not just a PR to official react-redux project?
 Of Course i have done this before doing a fork, but rr manteiners do not seem to be opened to performances fixes :D

-Lukely it's an open source project!
+Luckily it's an open source project!

 ## Note
 Someones think that "you may do not need Redux", and that's true for small apps, but if you need it, you are probably working on a large enterprise app,